 Moderator: Dr. Greg Scott

-The AMHS Baking Club strives to unite members of the Archbishop Mitty community who share an interest in baking and serving others.
+The AMHS Baking Club strives to unite members of the Archbishop Mitty community who share a passion for baking.
 We aim to help members hone their baking skills and foster friendships by baking and sharing our creations, recipes, and techniques at monthly meetings.
 We look to enrich members' baking knowledge and skills by attending workshops, both on and off campus.
-In addition to fostering a love for this culinary art, the AMHS Baking Club is committed to baking on a regular basis for a local homeless shelter.
-We promote justice and service to the greater community through our love of baking.
+In addition to fostering a love for this culinary art, the AMHS Baking Club is committed to serving our community by sharing homemade baked goods with various non-profit organizations.
+We promote service to the greater community through our love of baking.

 Moderator: Mrs. Janelle Kroenung